-Imperial College of Science, Technology and Medicine (the “College” or “Imperial”) is committed to protecting the privacy and security of your personal information.
+The Imperial College London, Global Summer School (GSS), is committed to protecting the privacy and security of your personal information.

-This notice applies to school pupils, prospective students and applicants to the College, current students, teachers, parents, staff, higher education professionals and other interested parties who would like further information on how we process, store and use personal data.
-This notice does not form part of any contract of employment or other contract to provide services.
-We may update this notice at any time.
+This information is intended for school pupils, prospective students and applicants to the College, current students, teachers, parents, staff, higher education professionals and other interested parties who would like further information on how we process, store and use personal data.

 We may collect, store and use the following categories of personal information about you: